On this page:

 The rehabilitation services program trains graduates to work in human service agencies that serve people who have disabilities, are homeless, are involved in the court system, use assistive technology, and in a variety of other circumstances.
 Some common entry points are in case management, employment services, assistive technologies, court systems, and social services.
 The program also prepares students for graduate study in rehabilitation counseling or related fields.
 Curriculum flexibility attracts students who are interested in developing a program to reflect their special interests.

 In addition to classroom training, the rehabilitation services program offers an internship opportunity that fits each student to their needs and interests within the rehabilitation field.
 Internship availability is endless, and even can take you to New Zealand!

 Further educational opportunity involves a Study Abroad Trip to the United Kingdom!
-Information regarding this opportunity can be found here
+View the brochure (PDF) for more information regarding this opportunity.

 Program Director, Dr. Gina Oswald

 108R Allyn Hall

 - earned cumulative high school GPA of at least 3.25 or a score of at least 22 ACT/1030 SAT.

 - An earned eighteen credit hours and a cumulative GPA of at least 2.35.

 Submit Major/Minor Change Request form online in WINGS Express.
 (Select the "Registration and Records" menu and then the "Major/Minor Change Request" option.)